-Best Tertiary Institutions Table
+Best Tertiary Institutions in Zimbabwe Table

 RankInstitution NameMain CampusFees + Living CostYear Founded

-University of Zimbabwe
+1University of Zimbabwe

 Harare